IBD Scholarship

 • A citizen or permanent resident of Canada

-• Diagnosed with Crohn's disease or ulcerative colitis by a health care professional
+• Diagnosed with Crohn’s or colitis by a health care professional

-• A student who demonstrates academic aspiration and strives to sustain an optimal level of wellness, allowing them to excel to reach their goals and inspire others to do the same.
+• A student who demonstrates academic aspiration and strives to sustain an optimal level of wellness, balancing their personal health and academic goals

-The AbbVie IBD Scholarship Program is a competitive process.
-Application for the program does not guarantee funding for the upcoming educational year.
-Employees of Crohn’s and Colitis Canada or AbbVie and their immediate family members are not eligible for this scholarship.
-Past AbbVie IBD Scholarship recipients are not eligible for the scholarship.
+The AbbVie IBD Scholarship Program is a competitive process, and applying does not guarantee funding for the upcoming year.
+Employees of AbbVie or Crohn’s and Colitis Canada and their immediate family members, and past AbbVie IBD Scholarship recipients are not eligible for this scholarship.

-2. A completed and signed Proof of Diagnosis Form from your treating health care professional
+2. Proof of Diagnosis Form, signed by your health care provider

 3. A signed and dated Applicant Consent Form